Yuchi language

+In 2009, linguist Mary Linn reported that there were approximately five fluent speakers of Yuchi remaining, and highlighted community-led efforts to teach the language to younger generations.
 Some audio tapes in the Yuchi language exist in the collections of the Columbus State University Archives in Columbus, Georgia.

 Classification

 Yuchi is classified as a language isolate, because it is not known to be related to any other language.
 Various linguists have claimed, however, that the language has a distant relationship with the Siouan family: Sapir in 1921 and 1929, Haas in 1951 and 1964, Elmendorf in 1964, Rudus in 1974, and Crawford in 1979.

 Geographic distribution

 Yuchi is primarily spoken in northeastern Oklahoma, where Yuchi people live in present-day Tulsa, Okmulgee, and Creek counties, within the Muscogee (Creek) Nation's tribal jurisdictional area.
 In 1997, 12 to 19 elders spoke the language out of an estimated Yuchi population of 1,500 speakers.
 In 2009, only five fluent speakers, whose first language was not English, remained, and in 2011 only one.

 History

-Yuchi people lived in Tennessee at the time of European contact.
-In the early 18th century, they moved to northwestern Georgia in the southeastern United States, under pressure from the powerful Cherokee in Tennessee.
-There they settled near the Muscogee Creek and were allied with them.
-In the 1830s, speakers of the Yuchi language were forcibly relocated with the Muscogee people to Indian Territory.
+The Yuchi people lived in what is now Tennessee at the time of European contact.
+In the early 18th century, they moved to northwestern Georgia, now part of the southeastern United States, due to pressure from the powerful Cherokee.
+They later settled near the Muscogee (Creek) and formed an alliance with them.
+In the 1830s, speakers of the Yuchi language were forcibly relocated along with the Muscogee to Indian Territory.